graue/intp/README.md

 You can include another source file as a library by pushing its filename on the stack and calling the `INCL` word, e.g. `"lib.intp" INCL`.
 See substr.intp for an example using this.

-There might be a big honking bug in the interpreter because when I run recursion.intp it's behaving really weird.
-(I've barely touched this code at all since I wrote it.)

 As a language INTP is kind of cool but not original, because everything cool about it came from Joy.
 It's basically a second-rate Joy clone.